samuelhoover/samuelhoover.github.io/projects/projects.md

 ### ZeoNet

 Using convolutional neural networks on volumetric data to predict adsorption properties in nanoporous materials.
-Published in Journal of Materials Chemisty A. Main contributions come from Yachan Liu and Gustavo Perez.
+Published in *Journal of Materials Chemisty A*.
+Main contributions come from Yachan Liu and Gustavo Perez.
 I contributed to the earlier stages of this project, developing the pipelines and learning framework and finding that simple geometric descriptors cannot reliably predict adsorption properties.
 <p align="center">
   <img src="/projects/assets/imgs/saliency-maps.png" width="95%" />
 </p>